Overall Responsibilities

 - All participants in official ATS activities, including conference session organizers and speakers, are required to uphold the highest standards of professionalism and ethical conduct.

-- Content must provide objective information based on scientific methods generally accepted in the medical community and be free of commercial bias.
+- Content must be free of commercial bias.

 - Data presented should not be outdated.